SunPower/pvfactors/docs/sphinx/theory/problem_formulation.rst

 Grouping terms
 ^^^^^^^^^^^^^^

-For each back surface element, we can then group reflection terms that have identical reflected irradiance values into something more intuitive:
+For each back surface element, we can then group reflection terms that have identical reflectivity and :math:`\mathbf{q_{perez}}` terms into something more intuitive:

 .. math::